 After an emergency, as soon as it is safe to do so, it is important to inspect your home and business.
 Some inspections will be simple, others may need the assistance of a professional, such as a structural engineer.

-Conducting this assessment early on is important as the information obtained can be used to communicate the condition of your facility as well as the status of your program to your local Child Care Resource and Referral Agency, licensing consultant or supervisor.
+Conducting this assessment early on is important as the information obtained can be used to communicate the condition of your facility as well as the status of your program to your local Child Care Resource and Referral (CCR&R) agency, licensing consultant or supervisor.

 - Preparedness Planning for Your Business (Ready.gov)